liuhao-cn/fastSHT/README.md

 # Large file support
 Some data file needs to be downloaded using git-lfs.
 Please refer to the git-lfs manual for more details.

-Just one example: in Ubuntu this can be done by
+For example: in Ubuntu this can be done by
 ```
 sudo apt install git-lfs
 git pull